 A diagnosis of dementia is undoubtedly incredibly difficult to deal with.

-The challenges are around Alzheimer’s and dementia are both emotional and financial – and it can feel impossible to manage issues surrounding your finances and money sensitively and effectively.
+The challenges are around Alzheimer’s and dementia, such as dementia with lewy bodies, are both emotional and financial – and it can feel impossible to manage issues surrounding your finances and money sensitively and effectively.
 As dementia progresses, communication will be key – especially when it comes to broaching the subject of managing your finances during cognitive decline.

 Caring for family members with this dementia can understandably take an emotional and financial toll on families – as brain function is impaired and memory loss and confusion set in.
 Dementia care can be expensive, complicated and stressful to arrange – and on top of this patients often become unable to manage or understand their finances independently.
 In this informative article we explain how families and caregivers can broach the subject of financial support and decision-making prior to or following a diagnosis of dementia.